the-road-to-learn-react/the-road-to-react/manuscript/react-modern/side-effects.md

 When using the input field and refreshing the browser tab, the browser should remember the latest search term now.
 Essentially we synchronized the browser's local storage with React's state: While we initialize the state with the browser's local storage's value (or a fallback), we write the new value  when the handler is called to the browser's storage and the component's state.

 The feature is complete, but there is one flaw that may introduce bugs in the long run: The handler function should mostly be concerned with updating the state, but it has a side-effect now.
-The flaw: If we use the `setSearchTerm` state updater function somewhere elsewhere in our application, we break the feature because the local storage doesn't get updated.
+The flaw: If we use the `setSearchTerm` state updater function somewhere else in our application, we break the feature because the local storage doesn't get updated.
 Let's fix this by handling the side-effect at a centralized place and not in a specific handler.
 We'll use **React's useEffect Hook** to trigger the desired side-effect each time the `searchTerm` changes:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const App = () => {
   ...